Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: The NU Framework

-Due to the presence of $\Theta^2$ term in Eq. \ref{NC_light1}, the neutral current events will not remain same as Eq. \ref{NC_Heavy} in the leading order.
+Due to the presence of the $\Theta^2$ term in Eq. \ref{NC_light1}, the neutral current events will not remain same as Eq. \ref{NC_Heavy} in the leading order.
 Therefore, the NC analysis will be different for light and heavy sterile case in the leading order.

-Here, in the rest of the paper, we consider light sterile analysis for the NC and CC measurements.
+The constraints on NU parameters due to the heavy sterile are very tight \cite{Antusch:2014woa, Fernandez-Martinez:2016lgt}.
+The constraints derived by using precision measurements of electroweak processes are not applicable for light sterile neutrinos.
+However, oscillation experiments provide the best way to probe the NU in the presence of light sterile neutrinos.
+In the averaged out regime of light sterile neutrino corresponding to Eq. \ref{Pme_light_sterile}, the NU due to a heavy sterile is nearly same as light sterile neutrino.
+Therefore, we take the mass of the light sterile neutrino to be such that it averages out before reaching the ND.
+Henceforth, in the rest of the paper, we consider NU that comes from light sterile neutrino.
+Using NC and CC measurements, we constrain NU parameters that also provide the complementary bounds of NU parameters due to the heavy sterile neutrinos.